jupyterlab/jupyterlab/tutorial/extensions.md

 ## Command Palette

-The command palette is a part of the application object and is intended to be the primary way to display and execute commands in the application.
+The command palette, as a part of the application object, is intended to be the primary way to display and execute commands in the application.
-Many of the default extensions add commands to the command palette for actions such as executing a cell on a notebook or launching a new terminal instance.
+Many of the default extensions add new commands to the command palette to provide actions such as executing a notebook cell or launching a new terminal instance.

 ## Phosphor
-Phosphor is used as the underlying architecture of JupyterLab and provides many of the low level primitives and widget structure used in the application.
+The Phosphor library is used as the underlying architecture of JupyterLab and provides many of the low level primitives and widget structure used in the application.
-It provides a rich set of widgets for developing desktop-like applications in the browser, as well as patterns and objects for writing clean, well-abstracted code.
-The widgets in the application are primarily Phosphor widgets, and Phosphor concepts like message passing and signals are used throughout.
-Phosphor messages are a many-to-one interaction that allows information like resize events to flow through the widget heirarchy in the application.
-Phosphor signals are a one-to-many interaction that allow listeners to react to changes in an observed object.
+Phosphor provides a rich set of widgets for developing desktop-like applications in the browser, as well as patterns and objects for writing clean, well-abstracted code.
+The widgets in the application are primarily **Phosphor widgets**, and Phosphor concepts, like message passing and signals, are used throughout.  **Phosphor messages** are a *many-to-one* interaction that allows information like resize events to flow through the widget hierarchy in the application.  **Phosphor signals** are a *one-to-many* interaction that allow listeners to react to changes in an observed object.